holochain-gym/holochain-gym.github.io/docs/developers/basic/headers.md

 }
 ```

-Well the most stricking aspect of the entry is its simplicity.
+Well the most striking aspect of the entry is its simplicity.
 This is by design.
 Remember that the entry is stored and retrieved based on its hash, the content adressable stuff...
 Well if you and I and 100 others want to store a picture of Wangari Maathai in our Holochain app then there is no need to store it 102 times.
 One copy would be enough.
 In reality Holochain apps will keep several copies to ensure the app is reliable and perfomant, but that a whole different topic.

 So the main idea is: keep entries simple, so they are efficient to store and retrieve.
 An entry can tell you two things
 1. what type of entry it is: Agent, App, CapClaim, CapGrant
 2. what the content of the entry is

 An entry does not tell you who created the entry, when it was created or if it was modified.
 This is where the header comes in.
 You could think of an header as a kind of metadata.
-Let take a look what we can decypher from the example above.
+Let's take a look what we can decypher from the example above.

 * **author** the public key of the agent (cell) that signed the entry.
 This is a crucial component to prove to others you are really the author of this entry.
-Luckily it is all added automaticaly.
+Luckily it is all added automatically.
 * **timestamp** of when this entry was committed.
 It will state the time for when the entry was created.
 This the time of a specific machine, not some universal, global atomic clock.
 The time is in UTC, so no timezone information.
-And the format is combination standard Linux Epoch Time e.g._1616571211_  combined with elapsed nanoseconds,e.g._293000_.
+And the format is a combination of standard Linux Epoch Time e.g._1616571211_  combined with elapsed nanoseconds, e.g._293000_.
 While all this is very helpful to know, it cannot -reliably- be used to order events.
 Clocks on machine can be skewed, changed manually or do funny stuff on new years eve.
 * **header_seq** & **prev_header** are a better way to determine order.
 We will talk about them in a next exercise.
 * **type** indication what type of header this is.
 There are a number of header types: Dna,  AgentValidationPkg, InitZomesComplete, CreateLink, DeleteLink, Create, Update, Delete.
-In this exercise you will only have to deal with Create, Update, Delete.
+In this exercise you will only have to deal with Create, Update and Delete.

 All headers have the above mentioned fields, with one small exception of the Dna header, which doesn't have a prev_header, for the very simple reason that it is always the first header to be created in a holochain app.
 And some headers have some extra fields.
 Create and Update have 2 more fields.
-And not surprisingly these field tell something about entries.
+And not surprisingly these fields tell something about entries.
 Because entries a very lightweight and most of the metadata is in the header, like author, timestamp, etcetera there has to be a link between an entry and its header.
 * **entry_hash** is the hash of the entry.
 It is exactly the same hash you worked with in the previous exercise.
 And since you can get the entry based on its hash, it is enough to store the entry hash inside the header.
 This makes a header a lightweight data structure.
 Whether your entry contains all published articles of Elisabeth Sawin or just a single "Hello world", the size of the header will about the same size.
 That is why entries and headers make such a good team: _**entries are simple, headers are light**_.
 * **entry_type**: contains some additional information on about the entry itself, like the id of the hApp, the id of the zome, it's visibility.
 We touch on this in the next exercise.